Caldwell-West Caldwell Public Schools

-The Caldwell-West Caldwell Public Schools is a regional public school district serving students in kindergarten through twelfth grade from two communities in Essex County, New Jersey, United States.
+The Caldwell-West Caldwell Public Schools is a regional public school district serving students in kindergarten through twelfth grade from two communities in Essex County, in the U.S. state of New Jersey.
 The communities in the district are Caldwell and West Caldwell.

-As of the 2020–21 school year, the district, comprised of seven schools, had an enrollment of 2,669 students and 226.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.8:1.
+As of the 2020–21 school year, the district, comprising seven schools, had an enrollment of 2,669 students and 226.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.8:1.

 The district is classified by the New Jersey Department of Education as being in District Factor Group "I", the second-highest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.

 History

 The roots of the district date back to 1872, though formal consolidation of the districts was established in 1904.
 Caldwell High School, established in 1910, served students from Tuition students from Essex Fells, Fairfield Township, Hanover Township, Livingston, North Caldwell, Roseland and Verona all attended the school. who attended as part of Sending/receiving relationships.